Ambric: Architecture and programming model

 Ambric architecture is a massively parallel distributed memory multiprocessor, based on the Structural Object Programming Model.
 Each processor is programmed in conventional Java (a strict subset) and/or assembly code.
 The hundreds of processors on the chip send data and control messages to one another through an interconnect of reconfigurable, self-synchronizing channels, which provide both communication and synchronization.
 The model of computation is very similar to a Kahn process network with bounded buffers.

 Devices and tools

-The Am2045 device has 336 32-bit RISC-DSP fixed-point processors and 336 2-kibibyte memories, which run at up to 300MHz.
+The Am2045 device has 336 32-bit RISC-DSP fixed-point processors and 336 2-kibibyte memories, which run at up to 300 MHz.
 It has an Eclipse-based integrated development environment including editor, compiler, assemblers, simulator, configuration generator, source-code debugger and video/image-processing, signal-processing, and video-codec libraries.

 Power and performance

 The Am2045 delivers 1 TeraOPS (Operations Per Second) and 50 Giga-MACs (Multply-Accumulates per second) of fixed-point processing with 6-12W of power consumed (dependent on the application).